ragrus-nbl/AmazonDRS/README.md

 1. the Amazon's LWA redirects the user back to the agent's URL with an authorization code
 1. the agent receives this code and acquires security tokens (`Refresh Token` and `Access Token`)

 More about authentication [here](https://developer.amazon.com/docs/dash/lwa-web-api.html) and [here](https://developer.amazon.com/docs/login-with-amazon/authorization-code-grant.html).
+Also, see [the provided example](#example-store-and-load-refresh-token).

 **Note**: After each restart of the agent the `Refresh Token` should be passed in to the library.
 So if you don't want to go through the authentication steps again, you may save the token in the agent's persistent storage and set it with the [setRefreshToken()](#setrefreshtokenrefreshtoken) method after each restart of the agent.

 ### Test Orders ###

-For testing purposes Amazon DRS allows to make [test orders](https://developer.amazon.com/docs/dash/test-device-purchases.html).
+For testing purposes, Amazon DRS allows making [test orders](https://developer.amazon.com/docs/dash/test-device-purchases.html).
 Test orders are those that made by a DRS device authenticated as a test device.
 So it is determined at the step of authentication whether the device is for testing or not.
 Due to this the [login()](#logindevicemodel-deviceserial-onauthenticated-testdevice) method has a parameter *testDevice*.
 But if you set a `Refresh Token` manually with the [setRefreshToken()](#setrefreshtokenrefreshtoken) method, only you know whether this token was obtained for testing or not and such *testDevice* parameter is not required here.

-Also, only test orders can be canceled with the [DRS API](https://developer.amazon.com/docs/dash/canceltestorder-endpoint.html).
+Only test orders can be canceled with the [cancelTestOrder()](#canceltestorderslotid-oncanceled) method.

 ### Callbacks ###